NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Seafile-Guide-English.md

 ### Configuration
 I'll just past the configuration here that works with the filters that we have done and the best settings for the filter, if you want to se more information regarding the configuration file you can read NohaTech-Ubuntu-Secure-Server-English.md.
+If you want to activate so you can send mails from Fail2Ban you need to follow this guide first NohaTech-Ubuntu-Ssmtp-English.md.

 Now we are going to create the configuration file.
 ```